Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 **Type:** Simple; Scene
 **Cost:** 2m

-The Solar may reinforce an object—no more than (Essence) meters in its largest dimension—and make it nigh unbreakable and resistant to changing effects, such as from the Wyld.
+The Solar may reinforce an object—no more than (Essence)x5 meters in its largest dimension—and make it nigh unbreakable and resistant to changing effects, such as from the Wyld.